Cattenom Nuclear Power Plant, France

 Cooling of the Cattenom nuclear power plant

-The Cattenom nuclear plant has four cooling towers.
-The water used for cooling comes from the Mosel River.
+The Cattenom nuclear power plant has four cooling towers.
+The water used for cooling comes from the Moselle River.

-The operator Electricité de France built a water reservoir during the construction of the plant through the construction of a dam.
-This is the Mirgenbach artificial lake.
-In addition, in 1985 a second lake was constructed, by the construction of a dam in the valley of Pierre Percee, near the mountains of the Vosges.
-This second lake functions as a support for the flow of the Mosla River in the dry season.
+The operator Electricité de France built a water tank during the construction of the plant by building a dam.
+It is the Mirgenbach artificial lake.
+In addition, in 1985 a second lake was built, by building a dam in the Pierre Percee valley, near the Vosges mountains.
+This second lake works as a support for the flow of the Mosla River in the months of drought.

-In February 2011, cracks appeared were in the water supply pumps in front of the Moselle concrete support to nuclear reactors 1 and 2.
-This anomaly was at level 1 of the INES scale of nuclear incidents and accidents.
+In February 2011, cracks appeared in the water supply pumps in front of the concrete support Moselle to nuclear reactors 1 and 2.
+This anomaly, is in level 1 of the INES scale of incidents and nuclear accidents.
 The event questioned the strength of the bombs in the event of an earthquake.
 At the end of June 2011, the supports were reinforced.

 |Reactor model||P4 REP 1300|

 Last review: November 29, 2016Nuclear power plants in France